jvictorjs/medicine-reminder-telegram-chatbot/README.md

 ## medicine-reminder-telegram-chatbot
 A useful chatbot that reminds you when it is time to take that pill.

 Made in 2017, this is one of my first Telegram Bots.

-It was my initial steps with HTTP based APIs using JavaScript.

-Code might not be very clean and I removed bot keys and my user references like ids and e-mail.
+I was taking my first steps with HTTP based APIs using JavaScript and Google Apps Script so code might not be very clean.
+To publish here on GitHub I removed bot keys and users references like ids and e-mail.

 ## Techs
 - Google Apps Script